-You didn’t travel all the way to your favorite snorkeling destination only to have your vacation ruined by a foggy mask!
+You didn’t travel all the way to your favorite snorkeling destination only to have your vacation ruined by foggy swimming goggles or dive masks!
 Being unable to see clearly through your mask is not only annoying, it’s downright dangerous.
 When you’re out in the water, your vision is important not just for experiencing the beautiful sights, but also so you can see signals from your buddy or any dangers approaching.

 With that said, there are a few methods you can try to keep your snorkel or scuba mask from fogging up.
 The most popular ways to keep your mask from fogging up are: rubbing toothpaste on the lens, rubbing baby shampoo, using anti fog products, or even burning your dive mask.
 Yes, that’s right, you can defog your mask with a lighter if you’re careful.
 Let’s go over each method in further detail below.